-Frequently asked questions for Losed 2mg Tablet
+Frequently asked questions about Losed Tablet

-Frequently asked questions for Lorazepam
+Frequently asked questions about Lorazepam

 Losed is addictive and habit forming, as on prolonged use, it may make you dependent such that you will not be able to sleep or function normally without taking it.
 It is therefore classified as a narcotic and only the exact quantity required by you will be provided by the chemist/pharmacist after producing a prescriptio